 Why Consider Treatment at SUWS of the Carolinas

 When a young person is abusing drugs and/or alcohol, many if not all, areas of his or her life are going to be impacted.
 Many young people abusing substance may begin to show a significant decline in grades, may stop going to class, and may no longer care about their academic achievement.
 Additionally, instead of spending time with family or friends a young person may place all of their energy into obtaining the substance, using the substance, or recovering from its effects.
 Recurrent substance abuse may result in failure to meet obligations at home, which can lead to increased conflict between family members.
 Additionally, it is not uncommon for persistent substance abuse to result in many physical and psychological problems that have either been caused or exacerbated by the substance.
-All of these reasons, as well as many more, are why it is imperative that a young person who is abusing drugs and/or alcohol get treatment as soon as possible.
+All of these reasons, as well as many more, are why it is imperative that a young person who is abusing drugs and/or alcohol get the therapy the need at a treatment center as soon as possible.
 The sooner treatment is sought the better the chance for preventing these negative consequences.

 Types of Treatment Offered at SUWS of the Carolinas

 In the Phoenix Outdoor Program at SUWS, the wilderness is the forefront of treatment and the 12-step structure is infused into the daily activities of its students.
-12-step exposure puts many tools in a student’s toolbox along with motivational enhancement, cognitive behavioral therapy, dialectical behavior therapy, neuro- feedback and supplemental activities such as equine assisted therapy, yoga, mindfulness and meditation practices.
+12-step exposure puts many tools in a student’s toolbox along with motivational enhancement, cognitive behavioral therapy, dialectical behavior therapy, neuro- feedback and supplemental activities such as yoga, mindfulness and meditation practices.

 Recovery Support provides a guide for translating daily wilderness skills at SUWS into a 12-step recovery process so that when they leave the program, students have already been forming the habits of a 12-step lifestyle.
 By addressing the concepts embedded in the 12-steps through didactic instruction, time for reflection, opportunities to translate the steps into physical activity, and coaching of daily habits, a culture of support, positivity, and vulnerability are fostered among students in the Phoenix program.
 Ultimately, students are given the opportunity to practice the 12-steps and how they will be implemented outside of SUWS so they can envision how they can take the steps and run with them!